Maddox Ritch's father: It's torture, I just want my little boy back home

 "No matter the small details," Ian Ritch said.
 "If you were there Saturday, please call the tip line...
 I just want my little boy back."

-Earlier in the day, Ian Ritch posted to Facebook he gave two interviews about his son's disappearance simply to get the word out and he begged anyone with information to come forward to police.
+Earlier in the day, Ian posted to Facebook he gave two interviews about his son's disappearance simply to get the word out, and he begged anyone with information to come forward to police.

 "I love my son with all my heart and I need him to be back home with his family."

-Ritch gave an exclusive interview with ABC's "Good Morning America" that aired Wednesday.
+Ian gave an exclusive interview with ABC's "Good Morning America" (GMA) that aired Wednesday.

-"Everyone looks at you like you're a monster, and I regretted it since the moment it happened," Ritch said.
+"Everyone looks at you like you're a monster, and I regretted it since the moment it happened," he said.

-A tip line has been opened at 704-869-1075.
-Gastonia Police Chief Robert Helton said authorities were following more than 150 leads in the case over 75 "agonizing" hours.
+Gastonia Police Chief Robert Helton said authorities followed more than 150 leads in the case over 75 "agonizing" hours.

-He said a white man in his early 30s was taking pictures of three white children holding balloons and dressed in Dr. Seuss costumes.

-Chief Helton said he'd like to talk to the parents of those kids, who were also there, as well as a male jogger who was nearby.
+Chief Helton said he also wanted to talk to a male jogger who was nearby.

 Maddox Ritch's mother, Carrie Ritch, spoke publicly for the first time Tuesday.
 She offered a tearful plea for anyone to come forth with information about her son's disappearance.